 Madeline Watson, Medical Cannabis Patient — Illinois

-We continuously breed one-of-a-kind strains from our unique seed bank.
+BG continuously breeds one-of-a-kind strains from our unique seed bank.
 Every plant in our facility has been grown from seed to ensure no foreign genetic material, invasive pests, or pathogens are present.
-Cultivating from seeds allows us to maintain a more controlled growing environment with stronger plants, higher yields, potencies and aromas.
+Cultivating from seeds allows us to maintain a more controlled growing environment with stronger plants, higher yields, potencies, and aromas.
 Seed growth also creates unique cannabinoid and terpenoid profiles.
-Our cultivators continuously use these profiles to develop new strains of cannabis, such as our award-winning Grape Sugar Cookies strain.
+Our cultivators then use these profiles to develop new strains of cannabis, such as our award-winning Grape Sugar Cookies strain.

 Our employees handle our flower with the utmost care as it is manicured and processed before consumption.
-Our team of seasoned trimmers hand trim each piece of flower that is cultivated, ensuring yield, potency and flavor.
-As we cultivate our cannabis strains, each has their own unique properties consisting of appearance, shape, density and trichome coverage; hand trimming allows us to evaluate each strain on an individual basis to choose the best trimming technique to meet the specific needs of each plant.
+Our team of seasoned trimmers hand trims each piece of flower that is cultivated, ensuring yield, potency, and flavor.
+As we cultivate our cannabis strains, each has its own unique properties consisting of appearance, shape, density, and trichome coverage; hand trimming allows us to evaluate each strain on an individual basis to choose the best trimming technique to meet the specific needs of each plant.

-In order to keep the integrity of each flower that is manicured, our trimmers are thoroughly focused on each piece of flower, knowing what to trim and what not to, as well as holding the flower just so, as they apply the exact amount of pressure needed to apply with their shears.
+In order to keep the integrity of each flower that is manicured, our trimmers are thoroughly trained on each piece of flower, knowing what to trim.
 Hand trimming enables the unique properties of shape, density, and trichome coverage to be maintained, producing pure medicinal-grade products.
-In every phase of product research, development and distribution, we remain committed to our core principles of compassion, quality and innovation.
+In every phase of product research, development, and distribution, we remain committed to our core principles of compassion, quality, and innovation.